 #7.
 Create A Family Command Center

 The pantry is the perfect place to add a family command center that’s accessible and out of plain sight.
-Add a chalkboard, calendar, grocery lists, files and more to keep your loved ones organized and on schedule.
+Add a chalkboard, calendar, grocery lists, files, and more to keep your loved ones organized and on schedule.

 #8.
 Store Your Cookware

 Not enough space for cookware in your cabinets?
 Use wall hangers to add extra storage space for spare pots and pans.
 If you have matching cookware, they can even function as additional decor.
-The top of pantry shelves are also a great place for mixing bowls and extra dishware that is only needed occasionally.
+The top of pantry shelves is also a great place for mixing bowls and extra dishware that is only needed occasionally.

 #9.
 Keep Extra Appliances In The Pantry

 If your main kitchen area is short on space, your pantry can also function as a station for appliances.
-This gorgeous all-white pantry features a built-in microwave, mini fridge, as well as extra counter space for a few extra appliances.
+This gorgeous all-white pantry features a built-in microwave, mini-fridge, as well as extra counter space for a few extra appliances.
 Keeping your appliances tucked away also leaves more room for extra cabinet storage in your main kitchen area.

 #10.
 Conceal It With Farmhouse Doors

 Farmhouse doors are a great way to effortlessly conceal a walk-in pantry.
 If the pantry has a wide opening, two sliding farmhouse doors work like a charm.
-Especially for rustic style kitchens, this beautiful pantry door idea is a must-have.
+Especially for rustic-style kitchens, this beautiful pantry door idea is a must-have.

 #11.
 Add A Pop Of Color

 Although the monotone look is in, it can be refreshing to add a pop of color to an otherwise all-white kitchen.
 This mini butler’s pantry in the corner of the kitchen was painted navy to bring a nautical feel to the design.
 Since there is no pantry door, it creates a nice contrast against the white shaker cabinets.
 If you have an exposed pantry in your kitchen, consider painting it a contrasting color.
-It doesn’t take long to paint such a small space, so it can be a time and cost effective kitchen project.
+It doesn’t take long to paint such a small space, so it can be a time and cost-effective kitchen project.

 #12.
 Prioritize Lighting

-When considering your pantry design, don’t neglect lighting.
+When considering your pantry design, don’t neglect to light.
 Pantries are difficult to navigate without proper lighting, especially deeper walk-in pantries.
 Although a window is ideal, make sure to add a light (or several) to keep things bright.
 You may also opt to add LED cabinet lighting strips, which are easy to install and very affordable.

 #13.
 Get To Those Hard-To-Reach Places